Red Sox vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have a 14-12 record in games they were listed as the moneyline favorite (winning 53.8% of those games).
+- The Red Sox have gone 15-12 in games they were listed as the moneyline favorite (winning 55.6% of those games).

-- Boston has gone 13-10 when it has played as moneyline favorites with odds of -120 or shorter (56.5% winning percentage).
+- In games it has played as moneyline favorites with odds of -130 or shorter, Boston has gone 8-8 (50%).

-- Based on this matchup's moneyline, the Red Sox's implied win probability is 54.5%.
+- The Red Sox have a 56.5% chance to win this contest based on the moneyline's implied probability.

-- Boston has combined with opponents to go over the total 36 times this season for a 36-30-2 record against the over/under.
+- Boston has combined with opponents to hit the over on the total 37 times this season for a 37-30-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!